Exaii2/blender-creature-limb-drawer/README.md

 I have created this tool to quickly prototype creatures.
 View it as a precursor for sculpting or perhaps creating indie type monster graphics.
 Use the seeds in the geometry nodes to scramble which limb-parts are used, this can also be used to procedural generate more creatures from one base setup.

-This tool is not a simple 'draw stick figures, get a sick creature', it might require more than just one edge per limb to get better results.
+This tool is not a simple 'draw stick figures, get a sick creature'-geonodes setup (although that could work in some instances), it usually requires more than just one edge per limb to get better results.
 Overlayering multiple edges can increase volume of limbs while keeping an interesting surface.

 # INTENDED WORKFLOW